 There is also acrylic roving available.
 I’m not sure if this would act the same way as wool roving, but it’s worth asking a supplier for a sample.
 They can only say no!
 (Edit: I have been told that the acrylic is much the same as merino).

-If you have read all of this and you still desperately want to use merino roving (because honestly, what do I know?), you may want to felt it afterwards.
+If you have read all of this and you still desperately want to use merino roving, you may want to felt it afterwards.
 This would require making it at a much larger size than you want.
 And probably a hot shower and some stamping….or if you are blessed with a massive washing machine, that might do it!
 But be warned that felting will shrink it, it will be less soft, and you might ultimately ruin the whole thing.

 Edit: I’ve been asked where to get knitting needles and crochet hooks that big.
 Good question!
 Woollymahoosive on Etsy (or their website, click on the name) was one company I saw at Yarndale.
 They do the needles.
 And Becky at Doodlestop can also make needles and hooks in request.